ncbi/SSDraw/README.md

 Normally, SSDraw will generate a DSSP annotation from the PDB file, but if you have a DSSP file you would like to use, you can upload it and input the file name in Options.

 ### Choosing a subregion:
 If you want SSDraw to draw only a portion of your alignment, you can specify the start and/or end points using the --start and --end options respectively.
 The argument for these options correspond to the index of the alignment position, not to the residue position numbers.
+See [example 2](#example-2)

 Example 5: Choose subregion of alignment to run SSDraw on
 ```